Alfred Bester: Who He? (1953)

 Bester's 1953 novel Who He? (also known as The Rat Race) concerns a TV variety show writer who wakes up after an alcoholic blackout and discovers that someone is out to destroy his life.
 According to Bester, the TV show elements were based on his experiences working on The Paul Winchell Show.
 A contemporary novel with no science fiction elements, it did not receive wide attention.
 It did, however, earn Bester a fair amount of money from the sale of the paperback reprint rights (the book appeared in paperback as The Rat Race).
 He also received a substantial sum of money from a movie studio for the film option to the book.
 Reportedly, Jackie Gleason was interested in starring as the variety show writer and licensed movie rights to the story; however no movie was ever made of Who He?
 Still, the payout from the film option was large enough that Alfred and Rolly Bester decided they could afford to travel to Europe for the next few years.
 They lived mainly in Italy and England during this period.

 The Stars My Destination (1956)

-This novel was both widely criticized and praised when it first appeared, but over time gathered acclaim as a classic work in its own right.
+This novel was both widely criticized and praised when it first appeared, but gathered acclaim as a classic work in its own right.
 It has been recognized as a prescient forerunner of the cyberpunk literary genre, having first been published two decades before the genre was named.